zik-uralov/daily-jokes/joke_history.md

 - 2025-10-29 23:31:39: Java is like Alzheimer's, it starts off slow, but eventually, your memory is gone.
 - 2025-10-30 14:12:14: Have a great weekend!
 I hope your code behaves the same on Monday as it did on Friday.
+- 2025-10-30 14:12:37: Have a great weekend!
+I hope your code behaves the same on Monday as it did on Friday.